mathie/mathie.github.io/_posts/2005/2005-11-22-top-20-geek-books-ive-read.markdown

 categories:
 - Entertainment
 ---
-The Guardian Online have an article on the <a href="http://blogs.guardian.co.uk/technology/archives/2005/11/09/top_20_geek_novels_the_results.html">Top 20 geek novels</a>, surveying the best of the 'geek' novels written in English since 1932.
+The Guardian Online have an article on the [Top 20 geek novels](http://blogs.guardian.co.uk/technology/archives/2005/11/09/top_20_geek_novels_the_results.html), surveying the best of the 'geek' novels written in English since 1932.
 The results are as follows, with the ones I have read highlighted in bold:

 <ol class="compact">
 <li><strong>The HitchHiker's Guide to the Galaxy -- Douglas Adams</strong></li>